 Related party interest expense consists of interest expense on notes payable with related parties.
-Related party interest expense has decreased relative to prior periods, as the majority of related party notes payable converted to equity upon completion of the Business Combination.
+Related party interest expense has decreased relative to prior periods, as the majority of related party notes payable were either paid in cash or converted to equity upon completion of the Business Combination.